peterfendt/architecture-center-1/docs/ref-arch/RA0013/4-modernizing-sap-bw-with-sap-bdc/readme.md

 SAP Business Warehouse (BW) has been a cornerstone of enterprise data management for decades, providing essential insights for decision-making.
 However, the growing complexity of modern data landscapes, the need for real-time analytics, and the shift toward AI-driven processes demand a more scalable and integrated approach.
 SAP Business Data Cloud (SAP BDC) offers a path to modernize BW environments, enabling organizations to leverage existing investments while transitioning to a future-ready architecture.

-With the introduction of SAP BW NetWeaver Cloud, private edition, SAP offers customers an option to lift their SAP BW NetWeaver to an SAP managed environment without the need to migrate to an intermediate solution until 2040 and benefit from an extended end of maintenance until 2030 for SAP BW NetWeaver Cloud, private edition.
+With the introduction of SAP BW Privat Cloud Edition, SAP offers customers an option to lift their SAP BW NetWeaver to an SAP managed environment without the need to migrate to an intermediate solution until 2040 and benefit from an extended end of maintenance until 2030 for SAP BW NetWeaver Cloud, private edition.

 As a result, customers can gradually shift SAP BW use cases to SAP Datasphere and replace respective data flows with proven capabilities within SAP Datasphere as well as data products and Intelligent Applications within SAP Business Data Cloud, instead of spending time and budget on a migration.